Richard Leese: Career

-Initially, Leese worked as a teacher of mathematics at Sidney Stringer School in Coventry and as an exchange teacher at Washington Junior High School in Duluth, Minnesota (USA) before moving to Manchester to take up a post as a youth worker.
-Leese has been employed variously in youth work, community work, and education research 1979–1988.
+Initially, Leese worked as a teacher of mathematics at Sidney Stringer School in Coventry and as an exchange teacher at Washington Junior High School in Duluth, Minnesota in the United States, before moving to Manchester to take up a post as a youth worker.
+Leese was employed variously in youth work, community work and education research between 1979–1988.

 Leese was elected to the Manchester City Council in 1984 and was its deputy leader from 1990 until 1996, having previously chaired the Education Committee (1986–1990) and Finance Committee (1990–1995).
 From 1984 until 4 January 2022, he was a Labour councillor in the Crumpsall ward.

-He was knighted in the Queen's Birthday Honours 2006 List after overseeing the 10-year regeneration of the city after the IRA bomb of 1996.
+He was knighted in the Queen's Birthday Honours 2006 List after overseeing the ten-year regeneration of the city after the IRA bomb of 1996.
 He was awarded a knighthood for "services to local government".

 Leese was one of the main advocates of Congestion Charging in Greater Manchester, as part of a bid to the Government's Transport Innovation Fund (TIF) for a £2.7 billion package of transport funding for Greater Manchester.
 Congestion charging was ultimately rejected by the local population in a referendum.

 On 6 May 2017, Leese was appointed Deputy Mayor for Business and Economy by Mayor of Greater Manchester, and former Health Secretary, Andy Burnham.
 In October 2021, Leese was announced as the new Chair-designate of the Integrated Care Board (ICB) for Greater Manchester.
 He has been chair of the North West Regional Leaders Board (4NW).

-In September 2021 during an interview with the Manchester Evening News, Leese announced he would be stepping down as leader of Manchester City Council in December 2021 and would not be standing in the 2022 local elections.
+In September 2021, during an interview with the Manchester Evening News, Leese announced he would be stepping down as leader of Manchester City Council in December 2021 and would not be standing in the 2022 local elections.
 He stepped down as leader of the council on 1 December 2021 and resigned from the council on 4 January 2022, having spent 38 years as a councillor.